 Dear friends and supporters,

 We (Claire and Peter, travelling with supporters and friends Dave and Darby) reached Kathmandu Friday a week ago after four days in Hong Kong to explore and to successfully get over jet lag.
-We were met by Dr Prakash and taken by minibus to the Happiness Guest House near Boudha (pictured above), the Tibetan area of Kathmandu that is walking distance to the Nepal Orthopaedic Hospital (where SIRC begans its life 15 years ago) and to Raju’s family.
-The post-earthquake tent city ironically near the Hyatt Hotel had just disappeared; new buildings were in evidence; the major road to Boudha and Jorpati (where SIRC began its life) was being widened by the partial demolition of buildings beyond their legal footprint, and city water from the distant Melamchi River was being piped into the city so that the potholes were much worse than usual as the water mains were buried under the road.
-Kathmandu is preparing for its first municipal election in 20 years in a few days.
+We were met by Dr Prakash and taken by minibus to the Happiness Guest House near Boudha (pictured above), the Tibetan area of Kathmandu that is walking distance to the Nepal Orthopaedic Hospital in Jorpati (where SIRC begans its life 15 years ago) and to Raju’s family.
+The post-earthquake tent city ironically near the Hyatt Hotel had just disappeared; new buildings were in evidence; the major road to Boudha and Jorpati was being widened by the partial demolition of buildings beyond their legal footprint, and city water from the distant Melamchi River was being piped into the city so that the potholes were much worse than usual as the water mains were buried under the road.
+Kathmandu was preparing for its first municipal election in 20 years in a few days.
 Over the weekend we were able to spend time with Raju and Sheela (expecting their firstborn in a few months) and Prakash, Laxmi and a very lively 19-month old Ritika (right).

 We planned to make the trip now to synchronize with Dr Raju’s return to SIRC and our major goal for the trip was to offer mentorship and a ‘sounding board’ on his early return to a very different role than he had before.
 Further, we had spoken with Dr Christine (seen left with new Admin Director Sanjeeb) who has been a great mentor to the two junior physicians (Drs Arjun and Abhishek) who are providing routine clinical care.
 We had not yet met Christine face to face but from all we had heard knew that she would be a great support to Raju also.

 Raju’s news: His training has concluded with the successful completion and defence of his thesis (comparing two conservative treatments for low back pain).
 He now has his MD specialty qualification in Physical Medicine and Rehabilitation.
 A big “Thank You” is due to the BSMMU faculty for having the faith to accept him and to train him over the last five years.
 Part of Raju’s training has been attending conferences and visiting other centres – these have included: the Irish National SCI Centre, the Indian Spinal Injury Centre and rehabilitation training centres in Melbourne, Toronto and Vancouver, the latter in association with attendance at the PM and R review course in Toronto.
 A further wonderful opportunity (and a logistical challenge) presented itself a few days before we left for Nepal, when we learned that the SCI team was to leave on April 29th for Switzerland as guests of the Swiss Paraplegic Centre (the SPZ) in Nottwil.
 As these are the people that Raju will be working closely with, this clearly presented a real opportunity for him to work closely with his colleagues in a stimulating learning experience.
 Thanks to our supporters, we had sufficient funds in hand to cover his expenses in joining them.
-Our Swiss colleagues were supportive, and the Swiss embassy here was extremely efficient in providing a visa within days so that Raju left May 2 for Zurich and has now joined his colleagues from SIRC.
+Our Swiss colleagues were supportive, and the Swiss embassy here was extremely efficient in providing a visa within days so that Raju left May 2 for Zurich to join his colleagues from SIRC.
 An interesting additional note: a newly formed international Cochrane Rehabilitation was launched December 2016 to which Raju was invited to participate to represent his region.

 Unable to attend the ISPRM meeting in Argentina at which the group was to first meet in person, he rose at 2:30 am May 2 to join a conference call with the group, prior to heading to the airport in Kathmandu.
 For news from Switzerland, watch your Facebook pages – thanks to the team for these pictures!

 Prakash news: Prakash has been continuing his active neurosurgical work at Bir Hospital, although he is still on a ‘daily’ casual employment basis and looks forward to sometime in the future when he may become a staff member.
 In the meantime he has had a poster on epilepsy treatment in Nepal accepted for an international meeting in Barcelona this September and been awarded partial support to attend that meeting.
 This may also link in with a three month neuroendoscopy training course in Germany that he is considering attending.
 Congratulations, Prakash!
-He invited the four of us to join a number of his neurosurgical mentors and his former general surgical chief and a favourite restaurant (the Alice) last evening – a delightful way to celebrate completion of his neurosurgical training.
+He invited the four of us to join a number of his neurosurgical mentors and his former general surgical chief at a favourite restaurant (the Alice) last evening – a delightful way to celebrate completion of his neurosurgical training.
 To complement this – we had a spectacular lightning display over Kathmandu and the foothills of the Himalayas to the north of us.

 As of the end of April the major training phase has thus been completed and both doctors cease income support from Spine Nepal.
 However, there are “bridging” needs that we are currently exploring and will discuss in more detail on return home.
 For Dr Raju, we are supporting the costs of the current course at SPZ.
 For Dr Prakash, there may be some assistance to support his application for a one-year spine surgery fellowship (which should be self-funding), the place yet to be determined, to qualify him to pursue a spine surgery practice at an academic level on return home.

 May 3rd was like the old days for us.
 We were up early and walked through the Boudha stupa area, where hundreds of people walk quietly around the majestic structure, murmuring, working rosaries, spinning prayer wheels.
 We had a ten minute wait to watch the bustle on the Jorpati road, then it was on to the big yellow bus for the one-hour ride to SIRC.
-We met Sanjeeb, the new Adminstrative Driector (read: COO) and talked with many old friends.
+We met Sanjeeb, the new Administrative Director (read: COO) and talked with many old friends.
 P spoke with Prajjwal, formerly the Community Based Rehab worker visiting homes and arranging necessary modifications.
 He is now a manager with VOICE, a vocational training program, of which more later.
 A brief breakfast was taken then Claire and Darby joined the three MDs for rounds (below).